rrvt/ICS-211a/README.md

 ## Updates

+### Update 11/05/20

+During the Library Improvement Project I started checking each command.
+This resulted in discovering that printing was flawed.
+It turned out that the simpleminded approach that I took was seriously flawed.
+Windows MFC divides up the execution of a program into multiple threads, in particular the printing of anything in the application.
+So the simpleminded approach of one data structure for containing the displayable output just would not work.

+One thing led to another and the entire display/print/print preview were completely reorganized.
+The view object was put in charge of creating the display/print/print preview output with as much of the logic being placed in the base class CScrView (in the Library) and several other classes: NoteMgr, DsplyMgr, printMgr.
+The trick to avoiding problems with multiple threads, in this case, was to use separate objects to contain the output data for the display and print output.

+I also added output, display and printed, for the Roster (list of people as they arrived), the 211 formatted log (shows check-in and check-out times), the current list of members.

+It also occurred to me sometime in the last month that members could check-in and out multiple times during an event.
+This required significant changes in the organization of the Roster.

 ### Update 9/10/20
 Library improvement project.
 Changed the Expandable Array classes, added templates for a pointer only class in the ExpandableP class definition.
 It turned out I was defining this RcdPtr class many times